joeyklee/GEOB472/workshops/02_intro2R/README.md

 	# here's our first vector of floats
 	ourFirstFloatVector = c(1.01, 2.04, 3.30, 4.0, 5.0, 6.30, 7.50, 8.0 ,9.0, 10.0)
 	ourFirstFloatVector

+Experiment: make 2 vectors one with numeric type data and one with strings and store each to a unique variable.
+Each vector should have 5 items.
+***
 we can also give each element in the vector a name.
 There are two ways to do this:

-	# naming  vector elements:
+	# naming  vector elements while creating the vector:
 	ourFirstNamedVector = c(vancouver = 1, toronto = 2, montreal=3, whistler=5)
 	ourFirstNamedVector

-	# naming vector elements with the names() function
+	# naming vector elements with the names() function after making the vector
 	ourSecondNamedVector = c(1,2,3,4,5)
 	names(ourSecondNamedVector) = c("vancouver", "toronto", "montreal", "whistler", "chicago" )
 	ourSecondNamedVector